 | North + South (2 weeks) | Intensive, some video | 10-12 GB |

-If you run low, use cafe Wi-Fi (Hanoi is full of them) for heavy usage.
-To fine-tune based on your travel style, check how data is consumed on a trip.
-It's better to have a little extra margin than to be stuck looking for an internet cafe.
+If you run short, use Wi-Fi from cafes (Hanoi is full of them, especially around Hoan Kiem Lake) for heavy usage.
+To fine-tune according to your travel style, see how to save data on a trip with an eSIM.
+It's better to have a little margin than to be stranded looking for an internet cafe or begging for Wi-Fi at a hotel that isn't yours.

 Internet from Noi Bai Airport (HAN)

-Noi Bai International Airport (HAN code) is about 45 minutes from downtown Hanoi, so you'll want data as soon as you land to order a Grab or locate the bus.
-With the eSIM installed beforehand, upon disembarking, you just activate the data for that line, and in less than a minute, you have coverage.
+Noi Bai International Airport (code HAN) is about 45 minutes from the center of Hanoi, so you'll want data as soon as you land to order a Grab or locate the bus.
+With the eSIM installed in advance, when you get off the plane, you just activate the data for that line and in less than a minute you'll have coverage.

-This saves you the queue at the physical SIM counter, the passport process, and the airport surcharge.
-A practical tip: activate data before leaving the baggage claim area, so you arrive at the gate with your transport already ordered.
-An eSIM ready before takeoff makes your arrival in Hanoi smooth instead of stressful.
+That saves you the queue at the physical SIM counter, the passport process, and the airport surcharge.
+A practical tip: activate the data before leaving the baggage claim area, so you arrive at the gate with transportation already ordered and the driver locating you by GPS instead of you looking for their license plate in the crowd.
+Having the eSIM ready before takeoff makes arriving in Hanoi smooth instead of stressful.

-Tip: At Noi Bai, drivers offer "walk-up" taxis at inflated prices.
-With data, you can order a Grab with a fixed fare and avoid the classic airport negotiation.
+Tip: At Noi Bai, there are drivers who offer "hail a taxi" at an inflated price, especially right after exiting the terminal.
+With data, you can order a Grab with a fixed fare and avoid the classic airport negotiation; the price is shown on the app before you get in, with no surprises upon arrival.

 Coverage in the Old Quarter and excursions to the north

-In Hanoi's Old Quarter, Hoan Kiem Lake, and the French Quarter, 4G coverage is more than sufficient for maps, translation, and social media.
-Vietnamese operators provide good service throughout the city, so you'll navigate its impossible streets with precise GPS.
+In Hanoi's Old Quarter, Hoan Kiem Lake, and the French Quarter, 4G coverage is more than enough for maps, translators, and social media.
+Vietnamese operators provide good service throughout the city, so you'll navigate its impossible streets with fine GPS, even in the narrow alleys of the 36 Streets where each section sells a different product and it's very easy to get lost.

-The practical difference: with a local SIM, you save money if you stay for weeks and consume a lot, but you lose time with paperwork and lose your home number.
-With an eSIM, you install it in 5 minutes, keep your Spanish line for bank SMS, and activate upon landing.
-For a normal trip, the eSIM wins in convenience.
-If you compare it to your operator's roaming, the difference is huge; you can see it in eSIM vs. roaming.
+The practical difference: with a local SIM, you save money if you stay for weeks and consume a lot, but you waste time on paperwork and lose your home number for the duration of the trip.
+With an eSIM, you install it in 5 minutes, keep your Spanish line for bank SMS or the verification code sent by your app, and activate it upon landing.
+For a normal trip of one or two weeks, the eSIM wins in convenience.
+If you compare it with your operator's roaming, the cost difference is notable; you can see it in eSIM versus roaming.
+And if you've never used one, it's also helpful to understand what an virtual eSIM is exactly before buying.

 Hassle-free installation and activation

-Installing an eSIM takes a couple of minutes and is done at home with Wi-Fi.
-You only leave the activation for when you land:
+Installing the eSIM takes a couple of minutes and is done at home with Wi-Fi, before checking your bag.
+You only leave the activation for landing:

-- Purchase the Vietnam eSIM and receive the QR code by email almost instantly.
+- Buy the Vietnam eSIM and receive the QR by email almost instantly.

 - With Wi-Fi, go to Settings > Mobile Data > Add eSIM and scan the code.